Wawrzyniec Goślicki: Biography

 In this book Goślicki shows the ideal statesman who is well versed in the humanities as well as in economy, politics, and law.
 He argued that law is above the ruler, who must respect it, and that it is illegitimate to rule over a people against their will.
 He equated godliness with reason, and reason with law.
 Many of the book's ideas comprised the foundations of the Polish Nobles' Democracy (1505–1795) and were based on 14th-century writings by Stanisław of Skarbimierz.
 The book was not translated into Polish for 400 years.

 The book was influential abroad, exporting the ideas of Poland's Golden Freedom and democratic system.
-It was a political and social classic, widely read and long popular in England after its 1598 translation; read by Elizabeth I of England, it was also known by Shakespeare, who used his depiction of an incompetent senator as a model for Polonius in Hamlet.
+It was a political and social classic, widely read and long popular in England after its 1598 translation; read by Elizabeth I of England, it was also known by Shakespeare, who used his depiction of a senator as a model for Polonius in Hamlet.
 Its ideas might be seen in the turmoil that gripped England around the times of the Glorious Revolution.
 Goślicki's ideas were perhaps suggestive for future national constitutions.
 He never wrote that "all men are created equal," but did say, "Sometimes a people, justly provoked and irritated, by the Tyranny and Usurpations of their Kings, take upon themselves the undoubted Right of vindicating their own liberties."
 The book was allegedly read by Robert Bellarmine, Algernon Sydney and Thomas Jefferson (who had it in his library), but there is no evidence of a direct link with Jefferson's Declaration of Independence.

 Goślicki argued that distinguished senators were more useful to a state than the king or the common people: